Off Campus and Community Resources

 Mental health resources

-- People who already are managing existing mental health conditions should prioritize self-care during difficult times and should contact their clinicians if they have questions or concerns.
+- People who are already managing existing mental health conditions should prioritize self-care during difficult times and should contact their clinicians if they have questions or concerns.
 To reach the National Suicide Prevention Lifeline, call 1-800-273-TALK (8255).
 Text “START” to 741-741 to reach the Crisis Text Line.

 - The American Foundation for Suicide Prevention has an article on Taking Care of Your Mental Health in the Face of Uncertainty.